Guannan-Shen/pathToMLJob/Algorithms/README.md

 ### Sorting

-- Bubble Sort: very basic sorting method, only for teaching.
+    - Bubble Sort:
+      very basic sorting method, only for teaching.
 Performance O($n^2$), a for loop inside a for loop.

-- Merge Sort: Divide-and-conquer algorithm, O(n log n).
+    - Merge Sort:
+      Divide-and-conquer algorithm, O(n log n).
+Breaks a dataset into pieces then merge them, good for large sets of data.

     - Quick Sort:
       Divide-and-conquer algorithm, O(n log n) but usually better than merge sort, and operating **in place** on the data.
 Thus, requires less memory.
 Efficient for sorting a small number of elements.
 Worst case, if data is mostly sorted already, O(n^2).

     - Insertion Sort:
+      An array A[1..n] containing a sequence of length n that is to be sorted.
+(In the code, the number n of elements in A is denoted by A.length.)
+A[j] is the key, the card to be inserted.
       The idea of **Loop Invariant**, during the insertion sort:
-At the beginning of each iteration of the for loop, which is indexed by j , the subarray consisting of elements A[1..j-1] constitutes the currently sorted hand, and the remaining subarray A[j+1..n] corresponds to the pile of cards still on the table.
-In fact, elements A[1..j-1] are the elements originally in positions 1 through j 1, but now in sorted order.
-We state these properties of AŒ1 : : j 1 formally as a loop invariant
+        At the beginning of each iteration of the for loop, which is indexed by j, the subarray consisting of elements A[1..j-1] constitutes the currently sorted hand, and the remaining subarray A[j+1..n] corresponds to the pile of cards still on the table.
+In fact, elements A[1..j-1] are the elements originally in positions 1 through j - 1, but now in sorted order.
+We state these **properties of A[1..j-1] formally as a loop invariant**.

 ### Search